rsksmart/devportal-1.0/guides/rif-relay/develop.md

 ## Initializing the project

-To use Relay, follow these steps to build the project.
+To use RIF Relay, follow these steps to build the project.

 ## Project structure